 How to get work-life balance as a founder

-Founders think they have to trade sleep, love, and sanity for success.
-But here's the secret nobody tells you: burnout doesn’t build empires; it burns them to the ground.
+Founders are sold a lie, that you have to trade sleep, relationships, and your mental health for success.
+But here’s the truth no one tells you: burn-out doesn’t build empires.
+As the name suggests, it burns them to the ground.

 Here’s how to grow your business without falling out of balance with yourself.